Take Action

 arrow-grid

 For 20 years, researchers, scientists and advocates have fought to bring daily birth control pills over-the-counter in the United States, just like it is in over 100 countries around the world.
 Advocates for Youth has provided the youth perspective and trained young activists to ensure this fight was inclusive of all ages.
 In 2023, we won!
 Today, you can buy Opill in your local drugstores and online without a prescription, just like condoms and emergency contraception.
-We specifically fought for Opill to be approved for sale without age restrictions, mobilizing hundreds of young people across the country to submit comments to the FDA and nearly a dozen young people to testify live at the FDA’s Advisory Committee hearing.
+We specifically fought for Opill to be approved for sale without age restrictions, mobilizing hundreds of young people across the country to submit comments to the FDA, and a dozen young people to testify live at the FDA’s Advisory Committee hearing.
 In July 2023, the committee voted 17-0 to authorize Opill for sale without age restrictions!

 This marks the culmination of decades of work by providers, researchers, and reproductive justice organizers (including young people!) to bring a birth control pill over the counter in the United States.